-The annual Great Backyard Bird Count, now in its 21st year, is set to take place February 16 to 19, 2018.
-During this popular citizen science event, people from all over the world head outdoors to count birds and the data are used by scientists to track the health of bird populations.
+The annual Great Backyard Bird Count, now in its 24th year, is set to take place February 12-15, 2021.
+During this popular community science event, people from all over the world head outdoors to count birds.
+Scientists use the data to track the health of bird populations.

 Not to worry if you can’t identify the birds you see at first.
-Just take good notes about their prominent features, for example, size, shape, color, and unusual markings, or you can try to snap a close-up picture.
-Then, you can use a bird guide to look them up later.
+Just take good notes about their prominent features such as their size, shape, color, and unusual markings, or you can try to snap a closeup picture.
+Then you can use a bird guide to look them up later.
 All About Birds and What Bird are two good online bird identification guides that are free and easy to use.
-Additionally, the free Merlin Bird ID App can be downloaded to your smartphone and used offline.
-Merlin will ask you five simple questions about the bird you are trying to identify and suggest matches for you—you can even upload a picture to Merlin and let the app try to identify it.
+Additionally, the free Merlin Bird ID app can be downloaded to your smartphone and used offline.
+Merlin will ask you five simple questions about the bird you are trying to identify and suggest matches for you.
+You can even upload a picture to Merlin and let the app try to identify it.

-The third and last step involves uploading your data to the event’s website.
+3. The last step involves sending your data to the event’s website.
 This step usually only takes a few minutes to complete.
-While you’re visiting the website, check out the live map that displays dots in the various locations where people have uploaded a checklist.
+While you’re visiting the website, check out the live map that displays dots in the various locations where people have submitted a checklist.
 It’s fun to watch the data pour in from all over the world.

 As an added bonus, there is a photo contest for those who want to submit pictures of the birds that they see during the event.
-You can even submit photos of yourself watching the birds.
-Hence, don’t forget your binoculars.
-If you do shoot some good photos, please share them with EarthSky too.
+You can even submit photos of yourself bird watching.
+If you do shoot some good photos, please share them with us at EarthSky Community Photos.
 We love birding photos!

 Use the hashtag #GBBC to follow Great Backyard Bird Count conversations on Twitter and Facebook.

-Bottom line: The annual Great Backyard Bird Count runs from February 16 to 19, 2018.
-This popular citizen science project helps scientists keep track of the health of bird populations.
+Bottom line: The annual Great Backyard Bird Count runs from February 12-15, 2021.
+This popular community science project helps scientists keep track of the health of bird populations.
 Participating is free and easy, so why not give it a try?